GabrielGrant99/Suspension-Performance-App/README.md

 All calculations are performed using the four degree-of-freedom half vehicle model.
 Unless stated otherwise, values obtained are those of the front axle of the vehicle.

+The programming software: MATLAB is required to run this application

 The .mlappinstall file is for installing the application within Matlab's applications folder.
 With this, the application can be accessed in Matlab under the 'Apps' tab.

 To install the Matlab application: